OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ## Perform input validation

 Input validation is a crucial part of application security.
-Input validation failures can results in many different types of application attacks.
+Input validation failures can result in many different types of application attacks.
 These include SQL Injection, Cross-Site Scripting, Command Injection, Local/Remote File Inclusion, Denial of Service, Directory Traversal, LDAP Injection and many other injection attacks.
 In order to avoid these attacks, input to your application should be sanitized first.
 The best input validation technique is to use a white list of accepted inputs.
 However, if this is not possible, input should be first checked against expected input scheme and dangerous inputs should be escaped.
 In order to ease input validation in Node.js applications, there are some modules like validator and mongo-express-sanitize.
 Also, you should escape all HTML and JavaScript content shown to users via application.
 You can use [escape-html](https://github.com/component/escape-html) or [node-esapi](https://github.com/ESAPI/node-esapi) libraries to perform output escaping.

 ## Adhere to general application security principles